A properly designed sponsor-a-child program can have real, long-term impact on the life course of its beneficiaries.

 A young couple in Uganda, when asked if they would like to enter their newborn into a child sponsorship program—a program similar to the one that helped both of them get through school and into good jobs—said no. “Poverty ended with us,” they explained.

 International child sponsorship programs collectively raise more than $3 billion per year.
 Those photos of developing world kids that get pasted to so many refrigerator doors in the developed world clearly help large aid organizations to raise funds.
-But do the kids benefit from the money donated have now tracked many of these children into adulthood, and the answer—at least for one child sponsorship organization—is yes.
+But do the the kids actually benefit from the money donated?
+Some researchers have now tracked many of these children into adulthood, and the answer—at least for one child sponsorship organization—is yes.
 “The impacts that we find on secondary school completion and on employment are fairly remarkable,” says Bruce Wydick, a professor of economics and international studies at the University of San Francisco.
 “We did the study in six countries, and in all six countries we find positive impacts from sponsorship.”

 Wydick and colleagues followed more than 10,000 adults in Bolivia, Guatemala, India, Kenya, the Philippines, and Uganda.
 The adults who had received charitable sponsorship as children are one-third more likely to have finished high school, and on average they complete more than a year of additional education.
 They are also 35 percent more likely to have a white-collar job.